-During the financial year, each of the Directors provided interest free loans to the Company totalling \$200,000.
-Each of the loans are proposed to be repaid through the issue of fully paid ordinary shares with an issue price of \$0.04 (4 cents) per share, following receipt of shareholder approval.
+During the 2019 financial year, each of the directors provided interest free loans to the company totalling \$200,000.
+Each of the loans were proposed to be repaid through the issue of fully paid ordinary shares with an issue price of \$0.04 (4 cents) per share, following receipt of shareholder approval.
+Shareholder approval was sought at the company's 2019 Annual General Meeting of shareholders and the loans were converted to equity.